dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Definition**: the coefficient of variation (CoV) is a measure for the variability of customer demand (distribution quantities).
 **Reporting period**: calculations are usually based on monthly time series.
 **Calculation**: standard deviation of a monthly time series divided by the mean of the same time series.
 **Short Interpretation**: the lower the coefficient of variation, the lower demand variability (level of fluctuations) and the higher the coefficient of variation the more variable and erratic demand is.
 If customer demand (distribution quantities) is entirely level (identical every month) then the coefficient of variation would be zero.
-The highest coefficient of variation in any time series results from a single values having any non-zero value and all other values in the time series having zero values.
+The highest coefficient of variation in any time series results from a single value having any non-zero value and all other values in the time series having zero values.
 The maximum possible coefficient of variation depends on the length of the time series.
-For a time series of six months, the maximum possible coefficient of variation is 2.45 and or a time series of twelve months the maximum possible coefficient of variation is 3.46.
+For a time series of six months, the maximum possible coefficient of variation is 2.45 and or for a time series of twelve months the maximum possible coefficient of variation is 3.46.
 By definition, a time series with a coefficient of variation of more than 1.0 is considered as erratic and demand cannot be forecasted with any reasonable accuracy.
 A coefficient of variation of less than 0.5 can be considered as low (optimal) and time series with a coefficient of variation between 0.5 to 1 as medium variability.
 **Corrective action**: if demand variability is low no corrective action is needed but the low demand variability should be maintained.
 If demand shows high variability or is erratic, causes such be analysed.
 "Intrinsic" reasons for demand variability such as changing number of patients and medical conditions cannot be influenced.
-However, "extrinsic" reasons such as irregular and unsystematic orders of hospital serivces and wards, expiry of stocks after distribution from the central pharmacy as well as inconsistent application of standard treatment protocols can be addressed.
+However, "extrinsic" reasons such as irregular and unsystematic orders of hospital services and wards, expiry of stocks after distribution from the central pharmacy as well as inconsistent application of standard treatment protocols can be addressed.
 **Aggregation options**: the aggregation (averaging) of coefficients of variations across different items is not meaningful.
 Instead histograms (frequency distribution charts) should be used to visualize coefficients of variations across several items.
-**Visualization options**: pivot table.
+**Visualisation options**: pivot table.

 #####	Coefficient of variation (CoV) / distribution
 **Definition**: histogram (frequency distribution charts) of the coefficient of variation of all items in the same healthcare facility and for the same time period.